 Results for ' blood pressure'

-Nancy Book's High Blood Pressure Story
+High Blood Pressure Tools & Resources

-The American Heart Association explains how high blood pressure, also called hypertension, is diagnosed, how high blood pressure is called the "silent killer," and how to monitor your blood pressure.
+The American Heart Association explains how high blood pressure, also called hypertension, can cause erectile dysfunction.

-High Blood Pressure
+High Blood Pressure in African Americans Brochure

-The American Heart Association helps you learn the truth about sodium and salt by busting these common myths.
+The American Heart Association helps you learn the effects of excess sodium on your health and appearance.

 Understand Your Risk for High Blood Pressure

 The American Heart Association helps you understand your risk of high blood pressure, also called hypertension, by looking at family history, age, diet and poor nutrition like a high-sodium diet, obesity and lack of exercise, alcohol as well as stress, smoking and sleep apnea.